-To be charged under VC 23153, the driver must have not only been under the influence or driving with a BAC of 0.08% or higher but must have also violated another traffic law such as running a red light or speeding or being otherwise negligent2.
-This second vehicle violation or civil breach of a legal duty to exercise due care when driving must have been a substantial factor in causing the accident injury3.
+To be charged under VC 23153, the driver must have not only been under the influence or driving with a BAC of 0.08% or higher but must have also violated another traffic law such as running a red light or speeding or being otherwise negligent5.

-A serious injury does not necessarily mean the victim was paralyzed or suffered a traumatic brain injury4.
-It can include broken bones, deep lacerations, permanent scarring or a disability.
-If the victim received any medical care, this might be perceived as a serious injury5.
+A serious injury does not necessarily mean the victim was paralyzed or suffered a traumatic brain injury7.

 If you have no prior DUI convictions, the prosecution has the discretion to charge you with a misdemeanor despite the fact that someone sustained a serious injury.

-Should you have a prior DUI conviction, your sentence even for a misdemeanor will increase for each subsequent conviction6.
-If you have 3 priors, another will more than likely be charged as a felony whether you caused an injury or not.
+Should you have a prior DUI conviction, your sentence even for a misdemeanor will increase for each subsequent conviction9.
+If you have 3 priors, another DUI will more than likely be charged as a felony whether you caused an injury or not.